EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Experiments

 \textbf{Effect of Uncertainty Denoising.} We also validate the effectiveness of uncertainty denoising strategy including position-level motion diffusion and trajectory-level planning denoising.
 As shown in Tab.~\ref{tab_uncertainty}, motion diffusion can improve the prediction stability with uncertain agent positions, while the planning denoising can also strengthen the trajectory regression precision of ego-vehicle.

-\textbf{Runtime of each module.} We evaluate the runtime of each module of DiFSD-S as shown in Tab.~\ref{table_runtime}.
-Visual backbone and sparse perception occupy the most of the runtime (70.4\%) for feature extraction and scene understanding.
-Hierarchical interaction also takes a significant part (21.2\%) for interaction modeling and interactive query selection.
-Thanks to the sparse representation and ego-centric interaction module, the motion planner only consumes 7.9\textit{ms} to plan the future ego-trajectory (8.4\% in total).
+\textbf{Runtime of each module.} We evaluate the modular runtime of EgoFSD-S with Perspective-View perception paradigms as shown in Tab.~\ref{table_runtime}.
+Generally, visual backbone and perception decoder occupy the most of the runtime (57.7\%) for feature extraction and scene understanding.
+Hierarchical interaction also takes a significant part for interactive query selection.
+Thanks to the ego-centric interaction and selection module, the joint motion planner only consumes 7.5\textit{ms} to plan the future ego-trajectory.